shaussler/TheoreticalUniverse/theoretical_universe/resources.rst

 I have watched the whole video series but have not gone through the details of the blog post.

-.. rubric:: Review of Manifold Basics by Ruth Gregory
+.. rubric:: Review of manifold basics by Ruth Gregory

 In her `Gravitational Physics Lecture of January 8, 2024
 <https://pirsa.org/24010048>`_, `Ruth Gregory
 <https://en.m.wikipedia.org/wiki/Ruth_Gregory>`_ gives a rushed overview of
 Manifold basics.
 This is not learning material though, but review material.

-.. rubric:: Cartan's method of moving frames, tetrads, and Cartan’s Structure Equations
+.. rubric:: Cartan's method of moving frames, tetrads, and Cartan’s structure equations

 This covers the tetrad formalism, non-coordinate bases, Cartan's method of moving frames, and Cartan's structure equations.
 The more interesting the